Studying dark gaps in Ly-$\alpha$ forest transmission with large reionization simulations: Simulation in brief

 In Figure \ref{fig:model_var}, we present the ionization histories, temperature evolution, and mean free path evolution for all model variants described above.
 As expected, the fiducial model satisfies the available observational constraints, while the alternative variants diverge in ways consistent with their construction.
 For instance, the early reionization model doesn't obey the nearly model-independent constraints on neutral fraction \citep{2023ApJ...942...59J, 2024A&A...688L..26S}.
 The models with lower (higher) temperature produce an IGM temperature ($T_0$) well below (above) the estimates of \citet{2020MNRAS.494.5091G}.
 These deviations highlight the parameter sensitivity of the thermal and ionization histories and their probable influence on the predicted Ly-$\alpha$ forest observables.

-In Figure \ref{fig:mdel_snap}, we further illustrate the spatial distribution of the key physical quantities through snapshots (i.e., neutral fraction, UVB fluctuations, temperature, and transmission flux) corresponding to three representative model variants (i.e., fiducial, cons mfp /wo neutral, and low temp, from top to bottom row).
+In Figure \ref{fig:mdel_snap}, we further illustrate the spatial distribution of the key physical quantities through snapshots (i.e., neutral fraction, UVB fluctuations, temperature, and transmission flux) corresponding to three representative model variants (i.e., fiducial, cons mfp, w/o neutral, and low temp, from top to bottom row).
 Notably, lowering the temperature has only a minimal impact on the transmitted-flux morphology (i.e., top and bottom rows), without strongly affecting large-scale opacity.
+This behaviour is also expected from the fact that the opacities for all the models have been scaled to match the mean transmitted flux, countering the effect of temperature modifications at large scales.
 By contrast, the absence of mean free path evolution or neutral island (i.e., middle row) can produce a substantially different flux field.
 Specifically, the flux field is much smoother without the effect of neutral island and can produce dark regions that persist even at a redshift of $z\sim5.0$ due to existing strong UVB fluctuations (as a consequence of relatively short mean free path).

 These comparisons emphasize that certain physical ingredients, such as the presence of residual neutral islands and the redshift evolution of the mean free path, play a dominant role in shaping large-scale Ly-$\alpha$ forest opacity fluctuations.
 Consequently, dark-pixel statistics may provide a sensitive diagnostic for distinguishing among these scenarios.